yoramterleth/uiglaciology/content/2-structure.md

 # File Structure and Organization

 Use OneDrive to back up your work, and keep it synchronized between different computers.
+OneDrive is Microsoft's answer to Dropbox, or Google Drive.
+Grad students get a significant amount of free storage (___ Gb)- don't hesitate to make the most of it.

 ## On kennicott